RusticMouse/DiamondGenerator/README.md

 ## Usage

-You can use the `DiamondGenerator` class to create Christmas trees:
+You can use the `DiamondGenerator` class to create diamond shapes:

 ### Creating a Diamond Shape